Alvin Thorpe Branson

 Back in Mariposa County, Alvin took jobs in a series of deep rock mines such as Hite’s Cove, King Solomon, Pine Tree, Josephine, Buena Vista, Gambetta, and many more.
 The household’s finances were often in doubt, but there was stability in the form of nearby extended family and familiar neighbors.
 Four children -- Maude, James, Walter, and Florence -- were born from 1884 to 1891.
 In 1892, the family moved to El Portal, just outside Yosemite Valley.
 For two summer seasons Alvin leased an orchard and garden plot, raising produce for the hotel and store at Wawona.
-When not caring for his acreage, Alvin made supply trips by mule in and out of Yosemite Valley.
-He was assisted in both endeavors by his second cousin Hiram Branson.
+When not caring for his acreage, Alvin made supply trips by mule in and out of Yosemite Valley, transporting not only food, but the U.S. mail as well.
+He was assisted in these endeavors by his second cousin Hiram Branson.
 (Hiram was not only a cousin, but an extended in-law due to Mariposa County marriages that connected him along one chain to Alvin, and along another chain to Mary Simmons Branson.)
 They returned from one of their trips accompanied by a half-breed Yosemite Indian girl and her infant.
 The teenager was wearing traditional Indian garments, which is to say, she was nearly naked by the standards of Victorian-era America.
 Alvin told his wife that the girl, Josie Allen, had been cast out by her tribe and had nowhere else to go, and he maintained she had to stay in Hiram’s cabin because their own was so crowded.
 Mary agreed that their own cabin was too crowded, but she must have expressed some doubt as to the propriety of Hiram, a bachelor, cohabitating with an unmarried young woman.
 She suggested that Josie might be taken to Grasshopper Ranch.

 Alvin responded that his mother hated Indians.
 This was a prejudice Martha Jane actually had expressed.
 How severe the bigotry was is uncertain, given that she herself was part Indian (see Martha’s biography for the section covering this incident).
-Alvin may have been exaggerating the cold reception Josie might received back at Grasshopper Ranch.
+Alvin may have been exaggerating the cold reception Josie might have received back at Grasshopper Ranch.
 It seems clear that Hiram and Josie had taken a fancy to one another and had decided to move in together no matter what.
 The only question was how to put a good face on the impropriety.
 Later in life Josie would romanticize the meeting between herself and Hiram, claiming that she had first seen Hiram when he heroically jumped into the Merced River to rescue her and her baby after a rope bridge had broken, plunging Josie and child into the water along with husband William Stanley.
 In this tale, William Stanley perished.
-This is an obvious fabrication.
+This is a fabrication.
 The 1900 census shows William Stanley, himself a half-breed Indian, though not of the Yosemite tribe, still very much alive and still residing in the county.
 The story Alvin told his wife was probably cut of similar cloth -- something that would make it easier for Mary to accept the “living in sin” going on right next door.
 However, there may be some truth to the bit about Josie being cast out by her tribe.
 The early 1890s was a time of turmoil among the natives of the Yosemite valley, and as a granddaughter of Chief Tenaya, the leader famous for having (briefly) resisted the incursions of white prospectors into Yosemite Valley during the early years of the Gold Rush, Josie may have been in some danger from factions hostile to Tenaya’s clan.
 What is clear is that she had lived an eventful youth, and had more than once been in a position where she “had nowhere else to go.”
 Her mother had died when she was quite young, and then her German-born father had perished when she was about eleven.
 She had over the course of her brief life been engaged in a dance between her white heritage and her red one, and neither group had totally embraced her.
 That summer something had happened which caused her to spurn the company of William Stanley.
 To move in with Hiram solved a number of problems for her.
 Happily, it was a solution that worked out well in the long run.
 She and Hiram married, raised the baby (Ellen Stanley), and had six more children together.